alisdt/online_experiments_course/03_pract.rst

 web developer tools in your browser.
 All recent versions of browsers have these tools built in.

-First, here's how to open developer tools for your browser:

-Firefox
-    In the menu, Web Developer → Toggle Tools (or Ctrl-Shift-I)

-Chrome
-    In the menu, More Tools → Developer Tools (or Ctrl-Shift-I)
+You can open developer tools from the menu with More Tools → Developer Tools, or by pressing Ctrl-Shift-I.

-Internet Explorer/Edge
-    Press F12 to start Developer tools

-Safari
-    Preferences → Advanced and check "Show Develop menu in menu bar".
-    Then Develop → Show Web Inspector

-In my examples I'll use Firefox, but these are all fairly similar.

 Go to the page for your experiment -- use the link for the uploaded copy on the server, not the copy on your computer.